talhanai/kaldi-diar-latte/README.md

 # kaldi-diar-latte
-This repo lists steps to perform diarization of audio with the kaldi toolkit.
+This repo lists steps to perform text-based diarization of audio with the kaldi toolkit.
 Diarization (who-spoken-when) is performed by decoding audio and generating transcriptions (speech-to-text).
-The transcriptions contain information on who was hypothesized (most likely) to be speaking.
+The transcriptions contain information on who was hypothesized (most likely) to be speaking, and what they were likely to be saying.

 ## 1. Install Kaldi toolkit
 From here: http://kaldi-asr.org/